HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 designer, so design just matters a lot to me in general.

 And I'm thinking a lot about about interfaces that users can modify or assemble from scratch using components that can be composed with other components.
-So there needs to be a solid design system underlying this that is **modular and composable**.
+This requires a solid underlying design system that is **modular and composable**.

 And the **developer experience** of styling matters more than it normally would, because ultimately I'd like for it to be easy for advanced users to extend the system by creating new [datatypes ](/words/20181223-data-types-for-humans) -- along with the components for working with them.
 So the whole question of how you balance customizability with keeping the design good and appealing and consistent is super important.
-We want it to be flexible in all the right places, while making it easy to create things that look great and hard to make ugly things.
+The design system needs to be flexible in all the right places, while making it easy to create things that look great and hard to make ugly things.

 This article started out as my own notes on my research.
 For a while, the deeper I went down the rabbit hole, and the longer this piece got, the more unhappy I was with my options.